yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Navigate to the published Web application at a URL like <https://contosoeventsweb-SUFFIX.azurewebsites.net>.
+1. Navigate to the published Web application at a URL like <https://contosoeventsweb-SUFFIX.azurewebsites.net>

-2. From the Load Test page, issue a load test for 50 iterations.
+2. From the Load Test page, issue a load test for 50 iterations

-3. From the Load Test Status page, refresh and view the distribution of messages across the partitions where they are queued.
+3. From the Load Test Status page, refresh and view the distribution of messages across the partitions where they are queued

 #### Exit criteria:

--  After a few minutes you will see that the queues are drained, and the orders were processed.
+-  After a few minutes you will see that the queues are drained, and the orders were processed

 > **Note**: If you still have more time, run this again with additional iterations progressively such as 100, 150, 200, 250.
 Or, take a look at Exercise 9 in the answers area which takes you through a much more comprehensive load test and partition analysis process using the API endpoint.